devmike01/PageStepIndicator/README.md

 - Add the adapter to your viewpager and pass it to `PageStepIndicator` by calling a handy method `setupWithViewPager(ViewPager)`.

 That's all.
 You can customize it the way you want.

+### Customization
+- `pgStepColor` Color of the step indicator
+- `pgCurrentStepColor` Color of the current step
+- `pgBackgroundColor` Background color of the step indicator
+- `pgTextColor` Background color of the step indicator
+- `pgSecondaryTextColor` Background color of the step indicator
+- `pgRadius` Radius of the step indicator
+- `pgStrokeWidth` Stroke Width of a current step
+- `pgStepCount` Size of step (With out ViewPager)
+- `pgTitles` Titles of pages
+- `pgActiveTitleColor` Current color of page's title
+- `pgInActiveTitleColor` Color of your previous or feature page's title
+- `pgTitleTextSize` Size of your page's title
+- `pgLineHeight` Height of indicator line
+- `pgStrokeAlpha` Opacity of current stroke(255 means the color is fully visible)

 License
 -------